December 1992 Serbian local elections: Kruševac

-The Socialist Party of Serbia won a majority victory, taking no fewer than forty-one of the fifty-six seats that were decided in the second round of voting.
-The Democratic Party, Democratic Movement of Serbia, and Citizens' Group candidates won no fewer than three seats each, and the Serbian Radical Party won at least one seat.
+The Socialist Party of Serbia won a majority victory in Kruševac, taking no fewer than forty-one of the fifty-six seats that were decided in the second round of voting.
+The Democratic Party, Democratic Movement of Serbia, and Citizens' Group candidates each won no fewer than three seats, and the Serbian Radical Party won at least one seat.
 The assembly had seventy seats in total.